zerodevapp/userop_debugger/README.md

 After creating `config.sh`, you can run the script as described in the Usage section.
-Make sure to give execute permissions to `userop_debug.sh` by running `chmod +x config.sh userop_debug.sh`.
+Make sure to give execute permissions to `userop_debug.sh` by running `chmod +x userop_debug.sh`.